akionakamura/untappd-scraper/README.md

 # Untappd Scraper
-A few scripts to scraper Untappd pages.
+A few scripts to scrape Untappd pages.
 Things are pretty manual for now, but should improve as needed.
-For now, the only script avaible is one to scraper a ginva user list of checked-in beers.
+For now, the only script avaible is one to scrape a given user list of checked-in beers.

-Go to the user you want to scrape page:
+Go to the user page you want to scrape:

     https://untappd.com/user/username/beers